soundflare/warthog-core/README.md

 [![Build status](https://github.com/soundflare/warthog-core/actions/workflows/main.yaml/badge.svg?branch=main)](https://github.com/soundflare/warthog-core/actions/workflows/main.yaml)

-Warthog is a version control system designed for large binary files usually present in projects in media productions (e.g. DAW project files).
+`warthog` is a version control system designed for large binary files usually present in projects in media productions (e.g. DAW project files).
 It's written in Rust for efficiency and performance reasons.
 The main goal of the project is to provide a simple and efficient way to version control large binary files and provide a solution like Git for media production workflows.